wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 For the REST API to be invokable, you need to deploy it.
 To deploy the REST API., follow the steps given below:

 1. Navigate to the Choreo Console.
-You will be viewing overview of the `readingList` REST API.
+You will be viewing an overview of the `readingList` REST API.

 2. In the left pane, click **Deploy**, and then click **Configure & Deploy**.